 69. Meetings of any Board, Commission, or Committee excluding Standing Policy Committees will be set by each specific Board, Commission, or Committee, open to the public, and the dates, times and locations will be advertised in accordance with s.
-58Error!
-Reference source not found.
+58.